cern-it-sdc-id/puppet-dpm/README.md

 the same parameters can be configured via hiera ( see the dpm::params class)

-Having the code snippet saved in a file ( i.e.  dpm.pp), then it's just neeed to run:
+Having the code snippet saved in a file ( i.e.  dpm.pp), then you just need to run:

 ```
 puppet apply dpm.pp